Waseem-Bagwan/agentflow-pro/README.md

 - **Demo**: Click **Try Demo PR** in the UI or send `{ demoMode: true }`.
 The app shows a “Demo mode — deterministic sample results” badge.
 - **Live**: Provide `GITHUB_TOKEN` and a PR URL.
 If Kestra is configured, its output is mapped to the AnalysisResult shape; otherwise the local mock summarizer is used.

+## 🤖 CodeRabbit Integration

+This project uses **CodeRabbit** for automated code reviews and quality assurance.

+### Features
+- ✅ Automated PR reviews
+- ✅ Code quality suggestions
+- ✅ Security vulnerability detection
+- ✅ Documentation improvements
+- ✅ Best practices enforcement

+### How It Works
+CodeRabbit automatically reviews every pull request, providing:
+- Line-by-line code analysis
+- Suggestions for improvements
+- Security and performance insights
+- Documentation quality checks
+- Automatic reviews are posted as comments directly on GitHub pull requests.

+## 🤖 CodeRabbit Code Quality Workflow

+This project actively uses **CodeRabbit** as part of its pull request review process.

+- Every PR is automatically reviewed by CodeRabbit
+- Inline suggestions are addressed and applied
+- Reviews are treated as a required quality gate

+📸 **Evidence:**
+See `docs/screenshots/` for real CodeRabbit PR reviews, suggestions, and follow-up fixes.

 ## Kestra setup (optional)